- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

 The programme concludes with a 3-day Capstone and Graduation held on our Fontainebleau campus in France.
 During the Capstone participants will enjoy face-to-face workshops and classes.

-We purposefully limit class sizes to ensure ample faculty-to-participant time.
-INSEAD faculty would be reading your comments in the discussion forums in the platform from time to time and answering your questions through periodic just-in-time recorded videos.
+We purposefully manage class sizes to ensure ample faculty-to-participant time.
+INSEAD faculty would be reading your questions posted on the platform and will be answering your questions during the scheduled live calls.
 The faculty would be further assisted in these interactions by the learning coach, acting as a bridge between the participants and the faculty.

 Yes, of course!
 The learning experience is especially designed to encourage interaction and simulate as close an experience to face-to-face as possible.
 Participants would be able to interact with each other through discussion forums, live forums, webinars, virtual networking and cocktails, Leader forums, and Townhalls, interspersed throughout the learning journey.